We embrace learning across the curriculum.

 Courses across the curriculum begin at the advanced high school and college levels.

-Students nearly fulfill the three-year UC mathematics requirement in just two years.
+Students take 5 math classes each year.
 Beyond math, students complete four years of English; two years each of history, science, and a language other than English; and one year of arts.
 Writing and presenting across the curriculum is an essential part of all course offerings.
 Collectively, these courses provide students with a liberal arts foundation to excel in college.

-While we meet standards, we do so in ways that don’t waste time.
-We see the UC a-g requirements as minimums, not impositions.
+We deliberately keep our course requirement low.
 By not over-subscribing our students with additional requirements, students are able pursue individual interests with electives, directed research courses, and a senior capstone project.

 Our courses balance inspiration with transferable skills.
 Read an index of our courses here.